José Luis Mendilibar: Olympiacos

 Mendilibar signed as manager of Olympiacos on 12 February 2024.
 He made his debut three days later, defeating Ferencváros 1–0 in the play-off round of the UEFA Conference League.
 The following week, he managed a 4–1 away win against rivals PAOK in the Super League Greece, taking the opposition from the top of the table.
 He guided the Piraeus-based team to the first UEFA competition semi-final in their history; there, he defeated Aston Villa of compatriot Unai Emery 6–2 on aggregate to qualify a Greek team to a continental final for the first time since Panathinaikos in 1971.
 He eventually led them to their first-ever European title by beating Fiorentina 1–0 in the decisive match, also a first for a Greek club.

 Mendilibar won his first domestic top-flight league in the 2024–25 campaign, achieving the feat with three games left after beating AEK Athens 1–0 at home.
 He claimed the double on 17 May 2025, following a 2–0 victory over OFI Crete in the final of the Greek Football Cup.

+On 9 September 2026, Mendilibar was sacked.
+During his tenure at Olympiacos, he earned the nickname The General.